Vanderbilt University: Owen Graduate School of Management

 New York University: Stern School of Business

-Coursework within the International Management Program (on Exchange)
+Coursework on Exchange, Partnership in International Management Program

 BA (Economics), 1990